filipherle/pySE/README.md

 Change into the pySE directory.

-Execute the setup with python.
+Execute the setup.py with python.

 Execute PySE.